Big Rig Brewery presents HOPE Volleyball SummerFest Official Tournament Rules

 4. Game Format and Rules

 - Each game ends after 12 minutes of play (signalled by a radio announcement) or when one team reaches 21 points first.
 If time runs out prior to either team reaching 21 points, the team with the most points will be considered the game winner.

 - There are no tie games.
 If the teams are tied at the end of 12 minutes of play, one sudden-death rally-point (served by the team that won the previous point) determines the game winner.

 - There are 3 minutes between games.
-During this time teams must exit and/or enter the court in a timely fashion, while the team captains and referee mark and sign the score sheet.
-A coin toss or ball spin (air pump direction to determine “toss” winner) will be made by the referee; winning team chooses either: (a) first serve, (b) preferred side or (c) receive serve.
+During this time teams must exit and/or enter the court in a timely fashion, while the team captains and the score keeper mark and sign the score sheet.
+A coin toss or ball spin (air pump direction to determine “toss” winner) will be made by the score keeper; winning team chooses either: (a) first serve, (b) preferred side or (c) receive serve.

 - Points are scored according to the Rally-Point System (winner of each rally gains a point).
 If the serving team wins a rally, they continue to serve.
 If the receiving team wins a rally, they must rotate players and serve next.

 - Hope uses the Let-Serve Rule.
 The ball can make contact with the net when it’s served and still be in play, it counts. (or a player touches the ball before it hits the ground outside of the court) it will be considered a legal serve.

 - A server may serve the ball from anywhere along the baseline.
 There will be no “re-tosses” which means players will not be permitted to let a bad pass drop to the ground without serving and then toss it again to serve.